irfndi/meets-match/introduction.md

 2. **Inline Keyboards**: Use inline keyboards to make navigation easier and enhance user interaction.

-3. **Notifications**: Implement notifications for new matches, messages, and other important events, ensuring users are always informed.
+3. **Notifications**: Implement notifications for new matches and other important events, ensuring users are always informed via bot chat room.

 ## Conclusion